Have you ever tried to have brunch in an abandoned building?

 His first arrest.

 Our chipper guide Erin greeted us in the atrium (p. sure her name was Erin.
-If not, she really looked like one) and took us on a roughly 30 minute tour, but random people kept butting into our tour and with 35 people already trying to hear just one guide, you can’t have any interlopers.
+If not, she really looked like one) and took us on a roughly 30 minute jaunt (one of the many tours of the Texas state Capitol she does daily), but random people kept butting into our tour and with 35 people already trying to hear just one guide, you can’t have any interlopers.
 Hence the convo above.

 If you aren’t convinced that Texas really is the greatest state in the Union, you will be after you see its Capitol building.
 Matthew McConaughey even narrates the film in the visitor’s center.

-Quick Tips for your free Texas State Capitol Tour:
+Quick Tips for taking tours of the Texas State Capitol:

 Call ahead if you have a big group.
 You can go through your state rep as well.